kajal880/ecommerceNew/README.md

 • Since, the back-end Web-Api project is hosted in the Local IIS, the Visual Studio must be opened in the administrator mode.
 Otherwise, Web-Api project fails to load and “This project requires users input.
 Reload the project for more information” message would be displayed in the Visual Studio.

+•	If you get “XMLHttpRequest cannot load <Your API URL>.
+Response for preflight has invalid HTTP status code 405”, then add the following code in Global.asax.cs in your WebApi layer.

+		protected void Application_BeginRequest()
+    		{
+        if (Request.Headers.AllKeys.Contains("Origin") && Request.HttpMethod == "OPTIONS")
+        {
+            Response.Flush();
+        }
+    }

 License: This project is distributed under the MIT License.
 A copy of the same can be obtained at: https://opensource.org/licenses/MIT

 Developer Information: